BeehiveForum/BeehiveForum/docs/sphinx/sphinx_setup.md

 doesn't provide a new enough version of Sphinx (or your OS doesn't provide a package manager) you can download the source or binaries
 from: <http://sphinxsearch.com/downloads/release/>

+Note: Due to a bug in Sphinx 2.0.4, if using the php-mysqlnd extension for MySQL, Beehive Forum will not be able to connect to the Sphinx server.
+You must either install php-mysql or upgrade to Sphinx 2.0.8 or newer.

 Once you have downloaded Sphinx follow the instructions for compiling and installing it for your OS.